On the Severi problem in arbitrary characteristic: Introduction

+The ideas and the techniques introduced in this paper admit a variety of generalizations and applications, some of which we investigate in our follow-up papers.
+In particular, our Key Lemma (Lemma~\ref{lem:keylemma}) is a new tool providing a good control over the skeletons of curves and the way they vary as curves move in tropically general one-parameter families.
+Therefore we expect that further applications of our tropical machinery to the study of families of curves will be found in the near future.
+Let us describe two generalizations we already explored.

-The ideas and the techniques developed in this paper can be used to prove the irreducibility of Severi varieties for other surfaces, e.g., Hirzebruch surfaces, in arbitrary characteristic.
-However, to reduce the amount of technicalities, we decided to restrict the discussion to the classical case of planar curves, as it is, after all, the case of the main interest.
-In our follow up paper \cite{CHT20b}, we extend the machinery developed in the current paper to prove that in the case of polarized toric surfaces corresponding to {\em $h$-transverse polygons} $\Delta$, any component of the Severi variety $\overline V^\irr_{g,\Delta}$ contains $\overline V^\irr_{0,\Delta}$, at least if the characteristic is large enough.
-Combined with the recent monodromy result of Lang \cite{lang20}, this result gives rise to the irreducibility of the Severi varieties on a majority of such surfaces.
+A natural generalization considered in \cite{CHT20b} is the case of polarized toric surfaces corresponding to {\em $h$-transverse polygons}, e.g., Hirzebruch surfaces.
+These are the types of polygons for which the technique of floor-decomposed curves applies.
+It turns out that if a polygon $\Delta$ is $h$-transverse, then any component of the Severi variety $V^\irr_{g,\Delta}$ contains $V^\irr_{0,\Delta}$ in its closure.
+However, unlike in the planar case, to prove this in full generality, one has to deal with walls corresponding to elliptic components.
+This brings the geometry of the moduli spaces of elliptic curves with a level structure into play, and restricts the validity of the results for the general $h$-transverse polygons to characteristic zero (or large enough characteristic).
+In some cases, such as Hirzebruch surfaces, one can avoid elliptic walls, and prove the degeneration result in arbitrary characteristic.
+The degeneration result combined with the recent monodromy result of Lang \cite{lang20} gives rise to the irreducibility of the Severi varieties on a majority of such surfaces.
 Notice, however, that there are examples of reducible Severi varieties even on polarized toric surfaces corresponding to certain $h$-transverse polygons, see \cite{Tyo14} for a simplest example of this sort.

+In \cite{CHT21b}, we make another step forward, and use a modification of the methods developed in the current paper to deduce the irreducibility of Hurwitz schemes in small positive characteristic.
+To the best of our knowledge, the latter has been an open question since Hurwitz schemes were introduced by Fulton in 1969 \cite{Ful69}.
+In particular, we develop new tropical tools that replace monodromy arguments in the proof of the irreducibility of Severi varieties.